Date of Award:

 Bonita W. Wyse

-A dietary nutrient intake study of ninety-five residents of a nursing home in rural community was conducted.
+A dietary nutrient intake study of ninety-five residents of a nursing home in a rural community was conducted.
 Nutrient intakes were determined for seven consecutive days using the method of weighing food served and weighing food left by subjects.
-Patients on in the study.
+Patients on regular, diabetic, soft and sodium restricted diets were included in the study.
 Snacks consumed between meals and vitamin and mineral supplements were included in the nutrient intakes.

-Height, weight, body mass index, tricep skinfold measurement and serum blood laboratory data were obtained for each subject.
+Height, weight, body mass index, tricept skinfold measurement and serum blood laboratory data were obtained for each subject.
 Activity levels were also determined.

 Correlations were found between BMI and tricep skinfold measurement and a weak correlation between kilocalories and BMI for both men and women.